dezlymacauley/shell-scripting-study-journal/cli_commands.md

     q: Quit and return to the previous terminal window

 ## Authenticate and Authorize users
+Permissions in Linux: Read, Write, Execute
+Types of owners: Users, Group, Other (All other users on the system)

+In Linux, file permissions are represented with a 10 character string.
+A directory with full permission: `drwxrwxrwx`

+Let's break this down:
+`d`rwxrwxrwx = Directory.
+This first character shows the file type For a regular file, it would be a hyphen.

+d`rxw`rwxrwx = The next three characters are the user permission. rwx means the user has Read, Write, and eXecute permissions.
+If one of these permissions was missing, there would be a hyphen instead of the character.

+drxw`rwx`rwx = The next three characters are the group permission. drxwrwx`rwx` = The last three characters are the permissions for other users.

+## How to view the permissions of a file

+`ls - l` = List files and directories, and their permisions `ls -la` = List all files and directories (including hidden) and their permissions.

+---

+## How to change the permissions of a file

+`chmod` = Change mode
+E.g. `chmod g+w, o-r acces.txt`

+Let's break this down:
+The lowercase letters represent the types of owners. u = users g = group o = other

+E.g. `chmod g+w, o-r acces.txt`
+So this means that write permissions have been added to the group, and read permissions have been removed from other users.

+---

+## How to add users to the system

+`useradd` = Add user.
+E.g. `sudo useradd madara`

+You can also delete a user with the commmand
+`userdel`

+`usermod` = Modify user permissions

+    -g: Sets the user’s default group, also called their primary group

+    -G: Adds the user to additional groups, also called supplemental or secondary groups

+## userdel

+The userdel command deletes a user from the system.
+For example, entering sudo userdel fgarcia deletes fgarcia as a user.
+Be careful before you delete a user using this command.

+The userdel command doesn’t delete the files in the user’s home directory unless you use the -r option.
+Entering sudo userdel -r fgarcia would delete fgarcia as a user and delete all files in their home directory.
+Before deleting any user files, you should ensure you have backups in case you need them later.

+Note: Instead of deleting the user, you could consider deactivating their account with usermod -L. This prevents the user from logging in while still giving you access to their account and associated permissions.
+For example, if a user left an organization, this option would allow you to identify which files they have ownership over, so you could move this ownership to other users.

+---

 ## Terms:
 OS = Operating System